matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `rc_login`

-This option specifies several limits  for login
+This option specifies several limits for login:
-   - one that ratelimits login requests based on the client's IP address.
+* `address` ratelimits login requests based on the client's IP address.
 Defaults to `per_second: 0.17`, `burst_count: 3`.

-   - one that ratelimits login requests based on the account the client is attempting to log into.
+* `account` ratelimits login requests based on the account the client is attempting to log into.
 Defaults to `per_second: 0.17`, `burst_count: 3`.

-   - one that ratelimits login requests based on the account the client is attempting to log into, based on the amount of failed login attempts for this account.
+* `failted_attempts` ratelimits login requests based on the account the client is attempting to log into, based on the amount of failed login attempts for this account.
 Defaults to `per_second: 0.17`, `burst_count: 3`.

 Example configuration:
 ```